MatthiasBart/bachelor-thesis/chapters/6-evaluation.typ

 === Establishing connection was difficult

-Establishing a connection, namely finding the Bonjour service in proximity got increasingly bad with more distance.
+Establishing a connection namely finding the Bonjour service in proximity got increasingly bad with more distance.
 It came to a point where connection establishment was done very close to only then create the distance that should be tested.

 === Distance effect on transfer speed